Master of Education (M.Ed.) in Educational Leadership & Policy

 M.Ed.
 Licensure Track

-- Licensure students take a 6 credit practicum across three semesters and SEI endorsement for school leaders for a total program of study of 30 credits.
+- Students seeking Massachusetts principal licensure take a 6 credit practicum across three semesters and SEI endorsement for school leaders for a total program of study of 30 credits.
 As part of this program, each student completes a 500-hour substantive practicum across 3 semesters, and prepares a portfolio aligned with the state leadership indicators.
+The practicum must occur within the state of Massachusetts, and the SEI endorsement requires an in-person component.

 - To be licensed in this area, the student must possess an Initial License as a teacher in Massachusetts or in a state with which Massachusetts has a reciprocal agreement, and have taught for at least three years by the time they apply for licensure.